Our Award-Winning Patent Search Tool, Catalyst, Eliminates Traditional IP Research Obstacles

 The upshot is that although patents are technically public, for most intents and purposes, they’re practically impossible to navigate for anyone without substantial experience in the area.
 (At GreyB, to complement our expertise, we rely on a host of subscription-based databases and in-house machine learning-powered tools to help us.)
 Frustrating as all these linguistic and semantic issues are, they’re actually part of a larger, more basic obstacle to the ideal of truly public patent information.

-And it’s this more basic problem that Catalyst meets head on.
-In the next section, we’ll explain how and why.
+And it’s this more basic problem that Catalyst meets head-on.

 How Catalyst Works and Why